 One of the things I enjoy about Thanksgiving is trying out new “leftover” recipes.
-But there’s one go to recipe, Thanksgiving Leftovers Turkey Shepard’s Pie, that I’ve made the last five years.
+But there’s one go to recipe, Thanksgiving Leftovers Turkey Shepherd’s Pie, that I’ve made the last five years.
 It is soooooo good.

 I have to be honest, when I first spotted this recipe by Emeril, it sounded strange, for turkey anyway.
 But I’m a girl who loves to cook and try out new recipes.
 What was there to lose?

 This is comfort food with great flavor.
-I’ve made Shepard’s pie before and found it bland, not this recipe, it has great flavor.
+I’ve made Shepherd’s pie before and found it bland, not this recipe, it has great flavor.
 What’s also great about it is that the ingredients come right from your Thanksgiving table.

 Do yourself a favor and try this recipe out.
 It’s comes together quick.

-Thanksgiving Leftovers Turkey Shepard’s Pie
+Thanksgiving Leftovers Turkey Shepherd’s Pie

 Preparing the Veggies: Saute the onions and carrot in the oil, and add the Essence, salt and pepper.
 Saute till tender.